Ludhiana district: Demographics

 According to the 2011 census, Ludhiana district has a population of 3,498,739 roughly equal to the nation of Panama or the US state of Connecticut.
 Ludhiana district has a total of 2,560,225 literates which constitutes 73.5% of the population, of which male literary is 76.5% and female literacy is 69.4%.
 The effective literacy of 7+ population of Ludhiana district is 82.20%, of which male is 86% and female literacy is 77.9%.
 The sex ratio of 873 females for every 1,000 males.
 The total Scheduled Caste population is 923,358 (26.39%).
 There were 716826 households in the district in 2011.

 The number of workers in the district is 1285,000, which means a work participation rate of 36.7%.
 Out of the total workforce of the district, 18.7% are engaged in the agriculture sector, 5.6% are working in the household industry, and the rest are employed in other sectors/industries.

+Gender

+The table below shows the sex ratio of Ludhiana district through decades.

+The table below shows the child sex ratio of children below the age of 6 years in the rural and urban areas of Ludhiana district.

 Religion

+The table below shows the population of different religions in absolute numbers in the urban and rural areas of Ludhiana district.